 Hello again!
 It’s great to see you back here at Westwood-Ground-Maintenance.co.uk for another of our monthly advice columns.
 This month we’re thinking about water, and how you can use it to make your garden look incredible.
 A stylish water feature can be the centrepiece of any garden, and adds a wonderful sense of tranquility to your home – not only visually, but also sonically.
 What could be more relaxing that the sound of a quietly flowing stream or gentle bubbling of a fountain?

-Westwood is here this month with practical tips to help you incorporate a water feature without the added hassle of making mistakes.
+Westwood is here this month with practical tips about adding a water feature to your garden without the added hassle of making mistakes.

 Let’s get started!